 Popular Skills for Administrative Specialist

-Survey results imply that Administrative Specialists deploy a substantial tool kit of skills at work.
-Most notably, facility with Travel Administration, Project Management, and Event Planning are correlated to pay that is significantly above average, leading to increases of 21 percent, 15 percent, and 6 percent, respectively.
-Skills that seem to negatively impact pay include Data Entry, Customer Service, and Customer Relations.
+Survey results imply that Administrative Specialists deploy a deep pool of skills on the job.
+Most notably, facility with Travel Administration, Project Management, and Event Planning are correlated to pay that is significantly above average, leading to increases of 20 percent, 16 percent, and 8 percent, respectively.
+Skills that pay less than market rate include Data Entry, Customer Service, and Customer Relations.
 A tool kit that includes Microsoft Office also typically contains Office Administration and Customer Service.
 Those educated in Data Entry tend to be well versed in Customer Service and Office Administration.
-Those proficient in Microsoft Office are, more often than not, also skilled in Office Administration and Customer Service.

 Pay by Experience Level for Administrative Specialist